Table of Contents[Hide][Show]

 Deluxe Resorts will give you the largest rooms, the fanciest bath products, and many include balconies or patios.
 And, Deluxe resorts have the best pools with the biggest water slides.
 Guests staying at Disney’s Animal Kingdom Lodge can even boast views of wildlife grazing out their windows!

 Other resorts offer the Skyliner, boat, or bus, depending on which resort area you are in and where you are going.
 Deluxe hotels along the Boardwalk (including Disney’s Boardwalk Inn, Disney’s Yacht Club Resort, and the Walt Disney World Swan and Dolphin) are within walking distance to EPCOT and Hollywood Studio, or you can take a Friendship Boat.
+Plus you’ve got great restaurant options nearby!

-Which Hotels are Deluxe Resorts?
+Which Disney Hotels are Deluxe Resorts?

 - Disney’s Animal Kingdom Lodge